Young hockey goalkeepers in NWT tried table tennis to improve coordination. It worked - ExBulletin

 The Sport Information Resource Centre, a national organization that shares new sports knowledge through workshops and conferences, evaluated the programme.

-Early findings showed that participants improved their hand-eye coordination off ice by an average of 20.5 percent.
+Early findings showed that participants improved their hand-eye coordination outside of ice by an average of 20.5 percent.
 The response time of computers in the office increased by an average of 9.7 percent.
-In the latest test, participants improved their savings on the ice by 15.8 percent after the table tennis training program.
+In the latest test, participants improved their ice savings by 15.8 percent after the table tennis training program.

 The program hopes to start in the Sahtu and Beaufort Delta regions by 2022